Munich-Quantum-Software-Stack/.github/profile/README.md

 ## License & Citation

-All components in MQSS are open-source under permissive licenses (e.g. Apache 2.0).
+All components in the MQSS are open-source under permissive licenses (e.g., Apache 2.0 with LLVM Exceptions).
-If you use MQSS or parts thereof in research or production, please cite the relevant papers, e.g.:
+If you use the MQSS or parts thereof in research or production, please cite the MQSS overview paper:

 > Burgholzer, Echavarria, et al. [*"The Munich Quantum Software Stack: Connecting End Users, Integrating Diverse Quantum Technologies, Accelerating HPC"*](https://arxiv.org/abs/2509.02674) (2025).